 Enjoy Pasquale's Steak Sandwich

-Since steak is the basis of an excellent stromboli steak sandwich, I recommend checking out ButcherBox.
+Since steak is the basis of an excellent stromboli steak sandwich, I recommend checking out our review of ButcherBox.
 This meat delivery company offers high-quality, grass-fed beef that will make your stromboli sandwich even more delicious.